-Additionally, this is the time that summer family reunions are being planned.
-Outdoor venues and resorts can typically fill any open summer dates during this period.
+This is also the time that summer family reunions are being planned.
+Outdoor venues and resorts can fill open summer dates during this period.

 Back to Work

-While summer is the busy season for many event professionals, the inbound business takes a slight dip as folks are off having fun at events or on vacation.
+While summer is the busy season for many event professionals, inbound requests take a slight dip as folks are off having fun at events or on vacation.
 But when the summer is over, event planning sees its next modest rise in September and October – ❷.

 At Eventective, we have dubbed this the Holiday Planning Season.
 Children are back to school, parents are back to work and many companies begin to look ahead to year-end celebrations.
-Holiday party planning requests flood in over these two months, bringing joy to event professionals seeking to fill their calendars for what remains of the year.
+Holiday party planning requests flood in over these two months, bringing joy to event professionals seeking to fill their calendars for year-end.

 No Rest for the Weary

-When the Holiday Season gets into full-swing in November and December, planning volume drops off and event professionals focus on creating a memorable holiday event.
-But, almost before the cleanup from the last holiday party is completed, the first event requests of the New Year begin to pour in – ❸.
+When the Holiday Season gets into full-swing, planning volume drops off and event professionals focus on creating memorable holiday events.
+But, almost before the cleanup from the last holiday party is complete, the first requests of the New Year begin to pour in – ❸.

 This boost in event planning in January could not come at a better time for event professionals.
-As seen in the figure below, January is the slowest time of the year for events and represents an opportunity for a hungry businessperson to dedicate some of their precious time to building their business for the coming year.
+As seen in the figure below, January is the slowest time of the year for events.
+This represents an opportunity for you to dedicate time to building business for the coming year.

 Over the Horizon

 Why is there such a discrepancy between the event planning cycle and the event cycle?
-First and foremost, the more moderate temperatures and predictable weather patterns of summer make it the best time for an event.
-And the points we’ve raised earlier in this article regarding the effects of travel and work schedules support the winter event lull.
+The more moderate temperatures and predictable weather patterns of summer make it the best time for an event.
+And the effects of travel and work schedules support the winter event lull.

-Furthermore, we have found that the planning horizon (time between the event request and the event date) for different event types determines when the requests are submitted.
+Furthermore, the planning horizon (time between the event request and the event date) for different event types determines when the requests are submitted.